be-mler/Beacon-Tracker-App/README.md

 - **OSMdroid** (for the map)
 - **App Intro** (for the introduction at first start)

+## Credits ##
+- [Android Beacon Scanner](https://github.com/Bridouille/android-beacon-scanner) form where we have adopted the scan and nearby beacon layout.

 ## License ##
 	Copyright 2019 Max Bäumler, Tobias Faber
 	Licensed under the Apache License, Version 2.0 (the "License");